 Pressure resistance is the basic requirement for copper gate valves and bellows, but as the pressure level of copper gate valves increases, the wall thickness and rigidity of the bellows increase, which increases the difficulty of opening the copper gate valve and manufacturing the bellows.
 Bellows manufacturers generally do not simply increase the wall thickness, but increase the pressure resistance of the product by increasing the number of layers, while reducing the axial stiffness of the bellows and reducing the opening force of the copper gate valve.
 The wall thickness of austenitic stainless steel bellows with a nominal pressure below 15MPa (900 lb) is generally 0.1～0.3mm, and the number of layers is 1～6.
 The bellows under this pressure level has a certain versatility and has formed a series of products.
 When the pressure reaches 25MPa (1500lb) or more, the appropriate material should be selected according to the diameter of the copper valve and the working temperature, and designed and produced by the professional manufacturer of bellows.

-Non-metallic materials have excellent corrosion resistance, fluorine-plastic anticorrosive copper valves are widely used, and PTFE bellows copper valves also have certain applications.
+Non-metallic materials of aluminum weld pipe fittings have excellent corrosion resistance, fluorine-plastic anticorrosive copper valves are widely used, and PTFE bellows copper valves also have certain applications.
 However, due to the low strength and heat resistance of non-metallic materials, the general use temperature does not exceed 150 ℃, and the scope of application is limited.
 Austenitic stainless steel represented by 304 and 316L can cope with weaker corrosive working conditions, but to resist wet chlorine corrosion in the chlor-alkali industry and other harsh corrosive working conditions, corrosion-resistant alloys with excellent corrosion resistance must be used material.
 The pitting resistance and crevice corrosion resistance of corrosion-resistant alloys are often characterized by the pitting resistance equivalent (PRE) value, which is calculated according to formula (1).

 PRE = %Cr + 3.3 ×%Mo + 16 ×%N (1)